When the Same Coefficients Reach Different Places: Asymmetric Realizability in Transplanting Tokenizers across Large Language Models: Experimental Settings

-\paragraph{LoRA fine-tuning for persistence analysis.} For the persistence analysis (Section~\ref{subsec:persistence}), we fine-tune the attacked base with LoRA \citep{hu2022lora} on the first 500 Alpaca training examples \citep{taori2023alpaca} for 5 epochs, with learning rate $2\times10^{-4}$, rank $r{=}16$, scaling factor $\alpha{=}32$, and dropout 0.05.
-We use a maximum sequence length of 1{,}024 with standard optimizer settings (weight decay 0.01 and warmup ratio 0.03).
+\textbf{LoRA fine-tuning for cross-domain analysis.} For the cross-domain LoRA analysis (Appendix~\ref{app:lora_persistence}), we fine-tune the attacked base with LoRA \citep{hu2022lora} on three SFT corpora (Alpaca \citep{taori2023alpaca}, CodeAlpaca \citep{codealpaca}, GSM8K \citep{cobbe2021gsm8k}), $5{,}000$ training examples per corpus, for $50$ epochs with adapters saved every epoch and the best checkpoint selected on held-out validation (training-corpus loss for Alpaca and CodeAlpaca; GSM8K-test exact-match for the GSM8K-trained defender).
+Default rank $r{=}16$, scaling factor $\alpha{=}32$, dropout $0.05$, learning rate $2\times10^{-4}$, AdamW with weight decay $0.01$ and warmup ratio $0.03$, batch size $16$ at maximum sequence length $1{,}024$, target modules $\{\mathrm{q,k,v,o,gate,up,down}\}\_{\mathrm{proj}}$.
+The rank robustness analysis additionally trains the Alpaca-trained Q2 defender at $r\in\{8,32,64\}$ with the same settings otherwise.

-\paragraph{Merge-based mitigation for persistence analysis.} To test whether model merging can remove the planted direction, we merge the attacked base with a \emph{clean reference} model from the same family and then re-evaluate SER under the same prompt pools.
+\textbf{Merge-based mitigation for persistence analysis.} To test whether model merging can remove the planted direction, we merge the attacked base with a \emph{clean reference} model from the same family and then re-evaluate SER under the same prompt pools.
 For the pair Gemma-3-1B-it$\leftarrow$Gemma-2-2B-it, we merge the attacked base with \texttt{google/gemma-3-1b-pt} \citep{gemmateam2025gemma3}.
 For the pair Qwen2-0.5B$\leftarrow$Ministral-3B, we merge with \texttt{Qwen/Qwen2-0.5B-Instruct} \citep{yang2024qwen2}.
 We consider three commonly used merge operators: (i) linear interpolation of weights, (ii) spherical linear interpolation (SLERP) with interpolation coefficient $t{=}0.5$, and (iii) TIES merging with mixing coefficient $\lambda{=}0.5$ and density 1.0 (i.e., no sparsification).
-To preserve the breaker token, the merged model inherits the attacked tokenizer (including the appended token).
+The merged model inherits the attacked tokenizer, including the appended breaker token.
+Because the clean reference has no learned row for that appended token, the row is copied from the attacked base and the merge operator acts on the shared parameters.
 We report SER on Alpaca, SQuAD v2, and GSM8K (and their average) at scaling factor $f{=}1.0$, and include the corresponding patched-donor baseline.